That One Day You Regret Having a Portal for a Cat Flap

 “Well don’t look so sad about it,” she said, shaking her head. ”Honestly, you’re such a drama queen sometimes.”

-“I am not a drama queen,” he replied, trying his best to look affronted.
+“I am not a drama queen,” he stated, trying his best to look affronted.

 “You are,” she said, a smile creeping across her face.